Bucknell-Biol364/Project_1_Group_8_2024/FINAL_Project01.md

 ### Example: Histogram

 We can use a histogram to understand and determine the distribution of the data.
+We are looking for a normal distribution, meaning that the data follows a bell shaped curve.
+The peak of the data is where we can find the mean value, where most individuals/datapoints can be found.
+A normal distribution is symmetrical with each end of the curve tapering off evenly.
+A non-normal distribution is anything that does not fall under the description of bell shaped (ie skewed, containing multiple peaks-“bumpy” looking, or uniform- with everything spread out evenly).

 Let’s start by analyzing the CO2 uptake depending on the type of plants (Quebec and Mississippi variants)

 ``` r
 ggplot(CO2) +